French Bulldog Personality Plus

 When your Frenchie matures, they will tone down a lot on their excitement and craziness.
-But they will never loose there great love of socializing with people.
+But they will never lose their great love of socializing with people.
 They will be waiting for any opportunity to jump on your lap and snuggle in.

 They get on well with other dogs and just adore cuddles, though males may argue with other male dogs.

 As they become adult dogs, they will always still have the mischievous little personality that people love from them.
 They will want you to make them the centre of the attention, and when it’s not happening, they make sure to let you know.

 To conclude, the little character, the French Bulldogs, is one of the most amazing personalities out there for a small dog.